isabella232/SC_StefanGodoroja/Part 1/For Instructor/script.md

 ## Screencast Description

-A showcase of how to implement Apple Pay in an app and how it authorizes payments.
+A showcase of how to implement Apple Pay in your app and how it authorizes payments.

 ## Language, Editor and Platform versions used in this screencast: